eclipse-threadx/threadx/README.md

 ## Adaptation layer for ThreadX

-Azure RTOS ThreadX is an advanced real-time operating system (RTOS) designed specifically for deeply embedded applications.
-To help ease application migration to Azure RTOS, ThreadX provides [adaption layers](https://github.com/azure-rtos/threadx/tree/master/utility/rtos_compatibility_layers) for various legacy RTOS APIs (FreeRTOS, POSIX, OSEK, etc.).
+ThreadX is an advanced real-time operating system (RTOS) designed specifically for deeply embedded applications.
+To help ease application migration to THreadX RTOS, ThreadX provides [adaption layers](https://github.com/eclipse-threadx/threadx/tree/master/utility/rtos_compatibility_layers) for various legacy RTOS APIs (FreeRTOS, POSIX, OSEK, etc.).

 ## Component dependencies

-The main components of Azure RTOS are each provided in their own repository, but there are dependencies between them, as shown in the following graph.
+The main components of ThreadX RTOS are each provided in their own repository, but there are dependencies between them, as shown in the following graph.
 This is important to understand when setting up your builds.

 ![dependency graph](docs/deps.png)